The Wind (Warren Zevon album): Recording and release

+Following My Ride's Here Zevon had begun working on new music, writing "Dirty Life and Times" and "She's Too Good for Me" prior to his cancer diagnosis, and having begun to incorporate "Dirty Life and Times" into his live set.
+Around the time he would perform what would become his final live show at the Edmonton Folk Music Festival on August 9, 2002.
+Zevon was found sick and short of breath by his tour managers and encouraged to see a doctor.
+Zevon was diagnosed with cancer on the 28th of that month.

 Upon learning of his cancer diagnosis, Zevon became determined to record a final studio album.
-His record label gave him a large budget to record, and he got assistance from high-profile friends such as Bruce Springsteen, Don Henley, Emmylou Harris, Tom Petty, Jackson Browne, and Billy Bob Thornton.
+For this, Zevon entrusted his long time friend Jorge Calderón to help produce and write the album with him, and ensure it would be seen to completion.
+Zevon's record label gave him a large budget to record, and he got assistance from high-profile friends such as Bruce Springsteen, Don Henley, Emmylou Harris, Tom Petty, Jackson Browne, and Billy Bob Thornton.
+Zevon was also joined by his son Jordan Zevon as a backing vocalist on the album.
 Zevon was inspired to include a Bob Dylan cover after Dylan performed several of his songs in concert in 2002.